 Description

-A Measure of Performance (MoP) Requirement («mopRequirement») is a type of Performance Requirement («performanceRequirement») that is satisfied by a MoP property of a «Block».
+A Measure of Performance (MoP) Requirement («mopRequirement») is a requirement specific to a «mop» property that specifies performance criteria for the element. «mopRequirement» is a type of Performance Requirement («performanceRequirement») that is satisfied by a «mop» property of a «Block».

 In a «refine», the «mopSpecification» is the supplier property and the client property is a «mopRequirement».
 In a «satisfy», the «mopRequirement» is the supplier property and the client property is a «mop».